SK1417/speak-code/README.md

 This is something that I'm doing because I am bored with my day job and I want to stretch my arms out, and I'd love for people to contribute their own ideas or critique to further my thought process.

 Cheers!

+# To run the app
+Run agent.py from inside the repo you want to try this on!
+(Will make it easier in the future)